-A very helpful concept to understand when sorting through your things is something psychologists refer to as the “endowment effect”.
+A very helpful concept to understand when decluttering your home is something psychologists refer to as the “endowment effect”.
+It explains why you may sometimes feel irrationally attached to things.

 There you are, clutter clearing an area of your home, and you come across an object that has no real value and even though you no longer use it (or perhaps have never used it), you feel reluctant to let it go.
 Everything about it screams at you that it is clutter, but somehow you don’t feel able to throw it away.